Alex Cabagnot: Terrafirma Dyip (2021–2023)

 On November 13, 2021, he was traded to the Terrafirma Dyip for Simon Enciso.
 On December 18, he suffered a torn achilles tendon during a game against the NLEX Road Warriors which ended his season.

 On April 14, 2022, he signed a two-year contract extension with Terrafirma.
 On October 19, 2023, he became an unrestricted free agent after being released by the team.

 Goyang Sono Skygunners (2023–2024)

 On December 18, 2023, he signed with the Goyang Sono Skygunners of the Korean Basketball League, replacing Joshua Torralba as the team's Asian import.

 Converge FiberXers (2024–2025)

 On August 5, 2024, Cabagnot returns to the PBA where he signed with the Converge FiberXers.

 On February 24, 2025, Cabagnot retired from the PBA and he became the assistant coach of the UE Red Warriors.

-Basilan Viva Portmasters / Starhorse (2025–present)
+Basilan Viva Portmasters / Starhorse (2025)

-"The Crunchman" currently plays for the Basilan Viva Portmasters.
+"The Crunchman" played for the Basilan Viva Portmasters.